 We are inviting you to Learn with Us!

-We have created a number of fun activities to help keep the little ones entertained, and our Research Team has come up with some enjoyable science-themed resources to help make home learning a little easier.
+We have created a number of fun activities with some enjoyable science-themed resources to help make home learning a little easier.
 All you have to do to access these documents is click the links below which will open up a pdf that you can print.

 We are made up of trillions of cells, but do you know what each of our cells are made up of?
 Match the names of the different parts of the cell with their descriptions, and colour in the cell diagram.
 Bonus activity: Creative Cells!
 Using the diagram as a template, make your own cell out of play-dough, Lego, or anything you can find around your house such as cereal boxes and bottle tops.
 We’d love to see pictures of your cell creations by uploading them to social media and tagging us!

 - Cell Colour and Learn (age guide 3-7)

 - Cell Colour and Label (age guide 7-11)

 - Cell Label and Colour without answers (age guide 11+)

 Complete the Tenovus Cancer Care Word Search by finding the answers to the questions in the word search.